What is Bariatric Surgery

 Bariatrics is a medical branch that studies and handles the causes, prevention, and treatment of obesity.
 Bariatric surgery is a procedure make changes to the digestive system to cause weight loss.
 The altered digestive system helps manage weight and fight obesity.

 Our bariatric surgeons offer the following surgical options:

 - Duodenal Switch

 - Single Anastomosis Duodeo-Ileal Bypass with Sleeve Gastrectomy

 Is Weight Loss Surgery Right for Me?

-Weight loss surgery is only successful if the patient makes a lifelong commitment.
+Weight loss surgery requires a lifelong commitment.
 That is why you should make the decision after careful consideration of the risks and benefits and fully understand the lifestyle changes required after surgery.
 Weight loss surgery is only one tool.
-It is most effective if patients follow recommended nutrition and fitness guidelines.

 Answering that question may help you decide whether to pursue weight loss surgery.
 You are likely morbidly obese if you are:

 - More than 100 pounds over your ideal body weight; or